Slyphteam/Sylphstream/README.md

 Sylphstream is a first person shooter deveoped in the Godot engine that aims to recreate the signature feel, high skill ceiling, and fast pace of source engine PVP by pitting players against machine-learning driven opponents in 1-on-1 combat.

-All content (as it stands) is listed under CC BY-NC-SA 3.0
+All content is currently listed under CC BY-NC-SA 3.0, though this is likely to change in the future.

 [![license-badge](https://shields.io/badge/license-CC--BY--NC--SA-lightgrey?style=for-the-badge)](https://creativecommons.org/licenses/by-nc-sa/3.0/)